Terms and Conditions Applicable to All Purchase Orders

 Contractor shall provide a certificate of insurance to the Foundation with proof of above required insurance coverage(s), and include the Foundation as a primary and non-contributory additional insured on the Contractor’s commercial comprehensive general liability policy.

-Pursuant to Circular A-110, article __.48, Contract Provisions, the following conditions will apply to this order.
+Pursuant to OMB Uniform Guidance as codified in 2 CRF Part 200, the following conditions will apply to this order.

 (a) In the event of a violation or breach of these terms and conditions by Contractor, Foundation shall have the right to pursue any available remedy at law or equity including but not limited to withholding any payments to the Contractor for the purpose of set-off until such time as the exact amount of damages may be determined; suspending the agreement/order is established; or terminating the agreement/order.